Mycotoxin Services in Houston, TX and Surrounding Areas

 AIG is among a limited number of firms in Texas with documented experience conducting airborne mycotoxin environmental assessments and supporting successful reduction outcomes.

-Airborne Mycotoxin Testing
+Airborne Mycotoxin Environmental Analysis (AMEA)

-This testing may be appropriate when:
+AMEA testing may be appropriate when:

 - Spore counts appear normal but concerns persist